ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 Introduced in 2016, SF Mono is part of Apple's San Francisco font family.
 Its license prohibits usage beyond default Apple applications like Terminal and Xcode.
-This means that third party code editors, such as Sublime Text or Microsoft's Visual Studio Code, will have to fall back to the previous default macOS font, Menlo.
-If you really like SF Mono, there are still ways that you could use it anywhere you want (the morality of proprietary font usage is controversial, but there are a few tutorials online that teach you how do it.
+This means that third-party code editors, such as Sublime Text or Microsoft's Visual Studio Code, will have to fall back to the previous default macOS font, Menlo.
+If you really like SF Mono, there are still ways that you could use it anywhere you want (the morality of proprietary font usage is controversial, but there are a few tutorials online that teach you how to do it.
 Spoiler alert, it's not hard at all).

 In terms of the design, I personally find SF Mono more